SimVascular/svMultiPhysics/tests/cases/fluid/pipe_RCR_sv0D/README.md

 The svZeroDSolver application is built from source as part of the continuous integration (CI) testing.
 The shared library **libsvzero_interface.dylib** is created as part of the build.

 ## Configuration file
-The `svzerod_3Dcoupling.json` file is used to configure a svZeroDSolver simulation.
+The **svzerod_3Dcoupling.json** file is used to configure a svZeroDSolver simulation.
 It contains information describing the blocks (elements) of the LPM used to create the values for the resistance boundary condition communicated to the svMultiPhysics solver.

 The `external_solver_coupling_blocks` section of the `svzerod_3Dcoupling.json` file identifies the names of the blocks (`name:` field) used in the svMultiPhysics solver XML file `Add_BC` keyword for boundary conditions coupled to the svZeroDSolver.
 A single blocka named **RCR_coupling** is used for this test.

 # Interfacing to the svZeroDSolver

-An RCR boundary condition is defined for the **lumen_outlet** outlet face using the `Add_BC` keyword.
+An RCR boundary condition is defined for the **lumen_outlet** outlet face using the `Add_BC` keyword

 ```
 <Add_BC name="lumen_outlet" >